Brad Pitt And Kate Hudson Preparing To Go Public Amid Rumors Angelina Moving On?

 “‘They both share the same low-key vibe…They’ve been secretly meeting up since they first got together,’ a source told the magazine, adding that the pair were considering meeting one another’s kids.
 ‘They’ll have quite a blended brood, but I imagine all the kids will get along great.'”

 The relationship has yet to be confirmed by either of the stars’ reps, yet they certainly would make the perfect couple.
-While Brad shares 6 children with Angelina, Kate also has two sons of her own and has stated recently that she would like to have more kids.
+While Brad shares six children with Angelina, Kate also has two sons of her own and has stated recently that she would like to have more kids.

 Brad Pitt and Kate Hudson ready to formalize their couple? https://t.co/vQweSdjKHn pic.twitter.com/ZSWUteF3qe